gidoate/cs_learning/README.txt

       4. SQL - Lecture to be completed
       ...

-Course 3 (ongoing - 60%) - Algorithms and Data structures - based on book "Grokking Algorithms" (Aditya Y. Bhargava) Main topics:
+CS03 (ongoing - 60%) - Algorithms and Data structures - based on book "Grokking Algorithms" (Aditya Y. Bhargava) Main topics:
       0. Programming fundamentals: recursion
       1. Algorithms: Big O notiation, Linear search, Binary search, Selection sort, Quick sort
       2. Data structures: Arrays, Linked lists, Hash tables ...

-Course 4 (not started) - The elements of computing systems II (From Nand 2 Tetris II) - The Hebrew University of Jerusalem This course requires some previous knowledge of high-level programming languages (Java, Python...).
+CS04 (not started) - The elements of computing systems II (From Nand2Tetris II) - The Hebrew University of Jerusalem This course requires some previous knowledge of high-level programming languages (Java, Python...).
   Because of this, I decided to jump into Course 5 (Python Language) and come back to this course later on

-Course 5 (ongoing - 100%) - Python Language - based on book "Python crash course" (Eric Matthes, 2016)
+CS05 (ongoing - 100%) - Python Language - based on book "Python crash course" (Eric Matthes, 2016)
   Main topics:
       1. Lists, User input, File handling
       2. While and For loops